 However, selecting the best identity management company to work with can prove a daunting task; after all, your business needs to weigh capabilities including Single Sign-On (SSO), multifactor authentication (MFA), and session monitoring.
 Additionally, your IT security team needs to weigh its own use case and compare it to different solution offerings.

 The editors at Solutions Review continually research the most prominent and influential identity management vendors to assist buyers in searching for the tools befitting their organization’s needs.
 Choosing the right vendor and solution can be complicated; it requires constant market research and often comes down to more than just the solution and its technical capabilities.
-To make your search a little easier, we listed the Identity Management Providers: Best of 2021 and Beyond.
+To make your search a little easier, we listed the best identity management solutions of 2021 and beyond.

-Identity Management Providers: Best of 2021 and Beyond
+Best Identity Management Solutions of 2021 and Beyond

 With its Avatier Identity Anywhere platform, Avatier offers a suite of independently licensed identity and access management products focused on offering usability and quick time-to-value.
 Avatier’s most prominent strength is its unique approach which extends its IAM automation and self-service capabilities beyond the traditional enterprise use cases.
 Avatier also allows for delegation of identity security, management administration, password management, and Single Sign-On.